jboxman/owncloud-quickstart/index.md

 ## Allowing access on port 8080

-By default, ownCloud listens on port `80` and port `443`.
+By default, ownCloud listens on port `443` for SSL connections.
 Complete the following steps to configure ownCloud to listen on a different port.

 1. Change to the directory where the `.env` file you created in [Installing and configuring ownCloud](#installing-and-configuring-owncloud) exists.
-1. Execute the following command to change the HTTPS port to `8080`:
+For example:

     ```bash
-    $ sed -i 's/^HTTPS_PORT=.*$/HTTPS_PORT=8080/' .env
+    $ cd docker
     ```

+1. Open the `.env` file and change the `HTTPS_PORT` variable to `8080`, and then save the file.
 1. Stop your ownCloud instance by executing `docker-compose down`:

     ```